MiraGeoscience/geoh5py/docs/index.rst

 In short
 ^^^^^^^^

-The **gh5py** library is an extension of the `h5py <https://www.h5py.org/>`_ package.
-It has been created for the manipulation and storage of a wide range of geoscientific data (points, curve, surface, 2D and 3D grids) in ``*.geoh5`` file format.
+The **gh5py** library has been created for the manipulation and storage of a wide range of geoscientific data (points, curve, surface, 2D and 3D grids) in ``*.geoh5`` file format.
 Users will be able to directly leverage the powerful visualization capabilities of `Geoscience Analyst <https://mirageoscience.com/mining-industry-software/geoscience-analyst/>`_.